Pre-Conference Events

 Energetics for Magick in Everyday Life with Ruth Barrett & Falcon River

-Through interactive and participatory exercises, participants will learn hands-on, tangible energetic skills for surviving and thriving in patriarchy, providing and receiving energetic support, practicing the art of centering, and much more.
-Our intention is to provide women with tools to access their bodily memories of drawing power from the elemental forces that surround us and to become more receptive to the multi-sensory world of Nature.
+Through interactive and participatory exercises, participants will learn hands-on, tangible energetic skills for surviving and thriving in patriarchy, providing and receiving energetic support, the art of centering, and much more.
+Our intention is to provide women with tools to access their bodily memories of drawing power from the elemental powers that surround us, and for becoming more receptive to the multi-sensory world of Nature.

 THURSDAY | 3-Hour Workshops